 This is something Slack was able to tackle, as both the mobile app and desktop app were nice to use and always worked without a hitch.
 For Yammer, I cannot say the same as the mobile app on different platforms was simply frustrating to use.
 You would get a random network selected when launching the app and navigating back to your home network was slow and tedious.
 With Teams, the mobile apps are readily available for Windows, mobile and macOS.

-In Teams I don’t have to build custom integrations which was mostly a requirement for Yammer.
+In Teams, I don’t have to build custom integrations which were mostly a requirement for Yammer.
 One of our earliest integrations to Yammer was a simple bot that posts upcoming classroom and virtual training courses that take place during the day.
 If it’s Friday then it posts what’s happening next week.

-It’s a scheduled task through Azure WebJobs that retrieves content our ERP and posts infromation for people to see what is the pulse and vibe at our offices and customer-related trainings.
+It’s a scheduled task through Azure WebJobs that retrieves content our ERP and posts information for people to see what is the pulse and vibe at our offices and customer-related training.
 I am not sure how many hours it took to get it running properly with the poorly documented Yammer APIs years ago, but it’s been running great ever since.
-With Teams, I feel we can achieve something better with a little bit of Azure Functions.
+With Teams, I feel we can achieve something better with a few Azure Functions.

 We are now moving on to Teams, starting today, and giving it a few weeks.
 We are not killing Yammer or Slack but simply abandoning them.
 There’s always the opportunity to go back but I am not sure anyone would be willing to do that, after seeing what Teams can do for us.

 For WhatsApp, we want to keep that.
 It’s so efficient and well-integrated to existing mobile platforms – and it’s mobile-only.
 It already replaced text messages, and the joy of sharing moments as they happen is its biggest strength.
 Teams is not – at least today – suitable for that yet.

 For email, nothing is needed.
 Just leave it where it is now – it won’t die, but it won’t grow either, which is a good thing.